Avoid a Tax Debt

 Make payments before the due date

-Although Idaho doesn't require estimated tax payments for individuals, you may make payments toward your future tax debt any time during the tax year and until the due date.
+Although Idaho doesn't require estimated tax payments for individuals, you can make payments toward your future tax debt any time during the tax year and until the due date.
 We accept cash, checks, money orders, credit cards, ACH credit, and ACH debit payments.

 (Note: If you pay with a credit/debit card or e-check, our third-party provider will charge a convenience fee.
 These fees are not initiated or collected by the Idaho State Tax Commission.)